mocnik-science/geogrid.js/README.md

 ```

 The resulting minified file can be found in the subdirectory `dist`, which is created during this process.
 In addition, a [JavaScript Source Map](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) is created.

+## Known Bugs

+The following bugs are known but not yet addressed:
+* Downloaded data cached for the n-th source is not removed from the cache when updating the list of sources to have less than n sources.
+* Missing tiles are not handled correctly.

 ## Author